Expanding the Metal Products and Equipment Business Value Chain in the Energy Industry

 Among Japanese trading companies, Sumitomo Corporation was the first to establish an OCTG distributor in the US.
 Entering the local distribution market, we expanded our OCTG downstream engagement, shifting from an export-focused business.

-Global expansion and sophistication
+Global expansion and sophistication of our value chains

 Based on long-term contracts with oil majors developed by its US distributors and SCM agreements for OCTG stock control, Sumitomo Corporation has established a tubular products SCM operation model.
 This includes functions to provide maintenance and other services.